Florida Department of Environmental Protection's Northeast

 surroundings.
 The health department is responsible for permitting

-septic tanks and posting health advisories in public bathing areas.
+septic tanks and issuing health advisories.

 - The City of Jacksonville monitors water quality in Duval County